5 Christmas Horror Movies For Yuletide Fear

 Warner Bros Pictures

-So, what do we have under this Christmas tree?
-One candy cane zombie murder weapon, two killer Santas, several creepy phone calls, and, as always, a metric ton of dead teenagers.
+What do we have under this tree?
+One candy cane murder weapon, two killer Santa’s, several creepy phone calls, and a metric ton of dead teenagers.

 5. Silent Night Deadly Night (1984)